Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    This is the textual representation of the deadlock path (starting to the end).
 To get the pictorial representation of the same, you need to use the `dot` application.

-5. Locate the `${PROJECT_PATH}/Emulation-SW/x86simulator_output/simulator_state_post_analysis.dot` file path in your terminal.
+5. Locate the `$(COMPONENT_NAME)/Output/x86sim/x86simulator_output/simulator_state_post_analysis.dot` file path in your terminal.

 6. Issue the command `dot -Tpng simulator_state_post_analysis.dot > simulator_state_post_analysis.png`, and open the file.

    ![dot file](./Images/dot_file.PNG)

    The paths in the red indicate the root cause of the deadlock.
-In this design, if you observe carefully, observe the graph path 'n3-c7-n2-c6-n5', the edge `c6` is expecting more data than what is actually being sent from edge `c7`.
+In this design, if you observe carefully, observe the graph path 'n3-c7-n2-c6-n5', the edge `c7` is not sending enough data to the edge `c6`.
 From your graph code, `in[1]` is the stream input of the kernel `data_shuffle`.
 This kernel expects stream data every iteration.
 However, the producing kernel sends one stream output every 16 input samples.
 This in turn caused the kernel to stop functioning, and the complete design went into the deadlock situation.
 Hence, the path from node `n3` to `n5` is also shown as red.
 7. Revert the changes you have done on `src/kernels/data_shuffle.cc`.

 #### Scenario 2